Ian-Marcel/Ian-Marcel/README.md

   - 📦️ Containers (mainly Docker);
   - 📜️ Shell-scripts (mainly Bash).
 - 🧑‍🏭️ I’m currently **working** on:
-  - [Easy-Sourced-NGINX](https://github.com/Ian-Marcel/Easy-Sourced-NGINX): a shell-script writen in bash that ease building Nginx from source by automating a bunch of it process, which is very handy when creating a minimal version for dedicaded services or just adding third-party modules to buff Nginx.
+  - [Easy-Sourced-NGINX](https://github.com/Ian-Marcel/Easy-Sourced-NGINX): a shell-script writen in bash that helps building Nginx from source by automating a bunch of it process, which is very handy when creating a minimal version for dedicaded services or just adding third-party modules to buff Nginx.
 - 📫 How to **reach me**:
 	- Email: [ianmarcel@mailfence.com](mailto:ianmarcel@mailfence.com)
 	- LinkedIn: [Ian Marcel Penteado e Silva](https://www.linkedin.com/in/ian-marcel-penteado/)